foundersandcoders/coursebook/src/learn/database/index.md

 const db = new Database("db.sqlite");
 ```

 If you run this code it'll create the file if it doesn't exist, or re-use an existing one if it does.
-However hard-coding isn't the best idea—there are situations where we might want to use an in-memory DB, like running tests.
+However hard-coding isn't the best idea—there are situations where we might want to use a different DB, like running tests.
 Instead we can use an _environment variable_ to set the filename.

 ```js
 const db = new Database(process.env.DB_FILE);
 ```

-Now if we run our code without setting this env var we'll get a temporary in-memory DB.
-If we set the env var we will persist data to the file we chose.
+Now we can choose what DB file to use without changing the code.
 For example if you run this file with:

 ```shell
 DB_FILE=db.sqlite node database/db.js